GoogleCloudPlatform/vertex-ai-samples/notebooks/community/ml_ops/stage6/README.md

 - Download a pretrained BERT model from TensorFlow Hub.
 - Fine-tune (transfer learning) the BERT model as a binary classifier.
 - Upload the TensorFlow Hub model as a `Vertex AI Model` resource, with standard TensorFlow serving container.
-- Upload the TensorFlow Hub model as a `Vertex AI Model` resource, with TensorFlow Enterprise Optimized container
+- Upload the TensorFlow Hub model as a `Vertex AI Model` resource, with `Vertex AI Prediction optimized TensorFlow runtime` container
 - Create two `Endpoint` resources.
 - Deploying both `Model` resources to separate `Endpoint` resources.
 - Make the same online prediction requests to both `Model` resource instances deployed to the `Endpoint` resources.
 - Compare the prediction accuracy between the two deployed `Model` resources.
 - Configuring container settings for fine-tune control of optimizations.
 - Create a `Private Endpoint` resource.
-- Deploy the `Model` resoure with then `TensorFlow Enterprise Optimized` to the `Private Endpoint` resource.
+- Deploy the `Model` resoure with then `Vertex AI Prediction optimized TensorFlow runtime` to the `Private Endpoint` resource.
 - Make an online prediction request to the `Private Endpoint` resource.
 ```